Border agents crushed after Senate Democrats confirm controversial Biden CBP nominee: 'He's pretty much hated' - NewsBreak

 Border agents crushed after Senate Democrats confirm controversial Biden CBP nominee: 'He's pretty much hated'

-EXCLUSIVE: Border Patrol agents already struggling with low morale were devastated after the Senate confirmed President Biden's controversial nominee for Customs and Border Protection (CBP) commissioner.
-The Senate on Tuesday confirmed Chris Magnus, formerly the police chief in Tuscon, Arizona, despite numerous controversies surrounding Magnus' nomination, including his support...www.foxnews.com
+EXCLUSIVE: Border Patrol agents already struggling with low morale were devastated after the Senate confirmed President Biden’s controversial nominee for Customs and Border Protection (CBP) commissioner.
+The Senate on Tuesday confirmed Chris Magnus, formerly the police chief in Tuscon, Arizona, despite numerous controversies surrounding Magnus’ nomination, including his...fox40jackson.com